-Hutchison Whampoa Ltd. (13), seeking regulatory support to acquire Orange’s Austrian unit, offered access to its mobile-phone network to Liberty Global Inc. (LBTYA)’s UPC unit, two people familiar with the matter said.
+Hutchison Whampoa Ltd. (13), seeking regulatory support to acquire Orange’s Austrian unit, offered access to its mobile-phone network to Liberty Global Inc. (LBTYA:US)’s UPC unit, two people familiar with the matter said.

 UPC Austria GmbH, the country’s largest cable-television operator, will be allowed to use to Hutchison’s systems to provide service as a mobile virtual-network operator, the people said under condition of anonymity because details of the deal aren’t public.